cassianorcarneiro/personal-finance-dashboard/README.md

 # 💰 Personal Finance Dashboard

+> Clean, private personal finance dashboard — your data never leaves your machine.

-A Python-based personal finance dashboard that turns CSV-stored transactions into interactive charts and indicators — running locally via Docker, with **no data leaving your machine**.
+A Python-based personal finance dashboard that turns CSV-stored transactions into interactive charts and indicators.
+Runs locally via Docker, with **no external APIs and no telemetry**.

 > 🤖 Looking for the AI-powered version that adds automatic insights from a local LLM?
 See **[ai-powered-financial-dashboard](https://github.com/cassianorcarneiro/ai-powered-financial-dashboard)**.